Natural Baby Life logo (480 x 130)

 For the most part, being conscientious about following these best practices and keeping young lungs away from the fumes will ensure that it is safe to dye your hair with a newborn or young child.
 If possible, try to have someone else in the house who can watch the baby while you dye and rinse your hair, or be sure to plan your dyeing time around your baby’s nap or bedtime.

-Is balayage safe to do when pregnant?
+Is it safe to get balayage while pregnant?

-Balayage is a safe choice for pregnant women because the dye never makes direct contact with the scalp, so no chemicals can be absorbed into the bloodstream.
+Balayage is a safer choice for pregnant women because the dye never makes direct contact with the scalp, so no chemicals can be absorbed into the bloodstream.
 Plus, your hair will still look great even if you don’t have time to get it touched up every four to six weeks after giving birth!

 How is balayage safer than hair dye for pregnant women?